Ray16/ALCF_AI_Hackathon_Team_Borides/README.md

 ## ***ML Features***

 ***1. Sliding window features***

 29-dimensional feature used to capture the activation of polymer sequence
 ![](./img/activation.png)

 ***2. Kernels***
-- Exponential kernel: 30-dimensional feature used to capture the interaction decay at two ends
+- Exponential kernel: 30-dimensional feature used to capture the interaction at two ends
-- Cosine kernel: 15-dimensional feature used to capture the periodicity of the sequence
+- Cosine kernel: 15-dimensional feature used to capture the periodicity of sequence

 ***3. VAE features***
 4-dimensional feature generated using the Variational Autoencoder model

 ***4. Interaction parameter***

 ## ***Multi-channel PolyConvNet***